camoneill25/pfx_hit_predictor/README.md

 Run Scripts in this order:
 * pfx_data_collections.py
 * pfx_webscrapper.py
-* NOTE: The script will take rouhgly 24 to 48 hours running to collect all the data and will be placed in teh SQL table outlined in the create table script
+* NOTE: The script will take rouhgly 24 to 48 hours running to collect all the data and will be placed in the SQL table outlined in the create table script

 ## Built With